 Oregon’s Clatsop County, in the far northwestern corner of the state, is bounded by the rich fishing waters of the Pacific Ocean on the west and the mighty Columbia River on the north.

-At the end of this article are links to various resources that will help you get the most out of fishing in Clatsop County and elsewhere in Oregon, including neighboring counties.
-Also check out the blue box on this page for more articles on this website that offer more detailed information about great fishing options available in northwestern Oregon.
+Throughout this article, and also at the end, you will find lots of links to various resources that will help you get the most out of fishing in Clatsop County and elsewhere in Oregon, including neighboring counties.

 For regulations, look in the Oregon Department of Fish and Wildlife’s Northwest, Columbia River and Marine zones.